Last Updated on December 16, 2019 by Inspire Malibu

 - Attention Deficit Hyperactivity Disorder

 It’s widely believed that a combination of genetics, neurochemistry, psychological, and social characteristics are what lead to mental illness.
 These are complex issues, however, and the root of a person’s illness can sometimes be difficult to determine.
-Regardless of the cause, poor mental health can be extremely painful, both emotionally and physically.
+Regardless of the cause, poor mental health can be extremely emotionally and physically painful.
 In many cases, victim’s lives are devastated.

 Effective treatment exists for virtually all mental health concerns once they’re diagnosed.
 Pairing psychotherapy and the appropriate medication can vastly improve a person’s life.
-Unfortunately, 60 percent of adults with a diagnosable mental illness do not receive the treatment they need, according to the National Alliance on Mental Illness.
-View the Mental Illness Fact Sheet (PDF)
+Unfortunately, according to the National Alliance on Mental Illness, 60 percent of adults with a diagnosable mental illness do not receive the treatment they need.

 Who has Mental Health Issues?